Danileros/LongLargo/README.md

 * Not a bug.
 MelonLoader 0.7.2 + AudioManager 2.0.5 currently can't load custom soundtracks from folder.
 A memory-consuming workaround is used as temporary solution.
 Long Largo will stop being hungry on memory once it fixed.
 Until then, it is not recommended to upload gigabytes of lossless files to the LongLargo folder, so as not to overflow the RAM.
 * Not a bug.
 Some indoor locations specific to Tales From Far Territory DLC is excluded from supported locations list.
 It is intended design.
+* You might see a message "Long Largo is missing dependencies NAudio v.2.3.0 and NAudio.Core v.2.3.0".
+It is not a bug, it's just a warning message.
+All the NAudio dlls will be loaded later.
+Just ignore it.

 ## Installation